WA6YDQ/YaleStar/README.md

 # YaleStar
-Parse the Yale Star catalog for field use star.c is a simple C program to extract a few useful fields from the Yale bright star catalog.
+Parse the Yale Star catalog for field use.

+star.c is a simple C program to extract a few useful fields from the Yale bright star catalog.